timblewis/MTGWeightedSampling/README.md

 By default this is set to other non-land cards, meaning any non-land that does not pass the `cards_of_interest` filter.
 * `game_filter: Optional[GameFilter] = None` this game filter defines what games will be looked at during the analysis.
 By default all games will be analyzed.
-* `expansion: str = "BLB", data_path: Optional[Path] = None` these define where the script will look for the 17lands data is to analyze.
+* `expansion: str = DEFAULT_EXPANSION, data_path: Optional[Path] = None` these define where the script will look for the 17lands data is to analyze.
 If `data_path` is set it will look there for the data.
 Otherwise it will look in the same directory as the script for a file named `replay_data_public.{expansion}.TradDraft.csv`.
+The default expansion is Bloomborrow (BLB).
 * `card_path: Path = PATH / "cards.csv"
 defines where the script will look for the card data from 17lands.
 By default it will look in the same directory as the script for files named `cards.csv`.